Learning In New Contexts

 - Teachers are dedicated advisors and strong relationships matter between students, staff, and parents.

-- Student “voice” is essential and students actively participate in school leadership through their Student Council and the LINC Lions program.
+- Student “voice” is essential and students actively participate in school leadership through the LINC Lions program.

 - LINC staff ensure there are many enrichment opportunities for students by planning together, developing cross-content projects, and arranging outside trips.

 - There is a strong focus on post-graduation planning and all juniors and seniors have dedicated time in the Counseling College & Career Center.

 - We are dedicated to creating a family atmosphere, celebrating diversity and beautifying our building!